Brigid Bazlen: Later career and life after acting

 How the West Was Won completed Bazlen's three-film contract deal with MGM and her contract was not renewed following the criticism of her performance as Salome in King of Kings.

 After completing her role in How the West Was Won, Bazlen returned to Chicago where she appeared in many stage roles until 1966 when she gave up performing to marry the French singer Jean-Paul Vignon.
-The marriage produced one daughter (Marguerite Vignon – the birth coming as a pleasant surprise to Bazlen as she had been told that she would never have children; it was only four months into the marriage that she found out she was pregnant), but ended in divorce.
+The marriage produced one daughter (Marguerite Vignon – the birth coming as a pleasant surprise to Bazlen because she had been told that she would never have children; it was only four months into the marriage that she found out she was pregnant), but ended in divorce.
 Bazlen later married Nashville session player/producer Marlin Greene.
 This marriage also ended in divorce after seven years.
 At the time her acting career was at its zenith in 1961 and 1962, she said that her ideal marriage would take place when she was between 20 and 22 years of age and to "someone 10 to 20 years my senior, preferably not an actor.
 Marriages between actors seldom work out satisfactorily.
 If it is an actor I marry, it won't be a young one.
 I find young actors are too egotistical.
 I prefer more mature men; James Stewart is a wonderful example."
 She also added that the person she would like to marry would be "someone I could learn from".

 Bazlen returned to acting briefly in the early 1970s in Chicago dinner theater plays that included Nobody Loves an Albatross as Jean Hart playing opposite Gig Young, Under the Yum Yum Tree and Once More with Feeling.
 Then, in 1972, she took the role of Mary Anderson in the NBC daytime TV drama Days of Our Lives.
 After this role, however, she completely retired from acting.
 Her mother later stated that Bazlen lost interest in acting as she grew older.
 Moreover, Bazlen's daughter, Marguerite, stated in a 2007 interview that Bazlen was a very private person who spoke very little about her past and that "She was very kind-hearted, very fair, emotional.
 Not affectionate, as kind-hearted as she was, she was not a touchy, feely kind of person."
 Bazlen's daughter also recalled that Bazlen was a very witty person with a dry sense of humor and that her reluctance to talk openly about her acting career was related to her shyness because "Whenever one of her movies would air, she made sure we all went out for dinner so we couldn't stay home and watch!
 It wasn't that she was embarrassed by it, but I think once she left that world she was shy about it.
 She was very proud of her work on The Blue Fairy."